Carreau/phd-dissertation/parts/part2.rst

 An alternate current voltage of 1V at 10 Hz is applied between the ITO-coated surfaces for 75minutes to form liposomes.

+The same preparation is done a second time by adding 0.9µm sulphorhodamin to the sucrose buffer in order to mark liposomes inside buffer fluorescently.

+The two solution are mixed in order to have the inside buffer of half the liposome marked in red and being able to distinguish the interfaced in some of the formed doublets.

 Formed liposomes are incubated 15 minutes with 160 nM streptavidin in order to coat them with streptavidin.
 Liposomes coated with streptavidin tend to